Why You Need an Internal NetSuite Expert on Your Implementation Team

 What to Look For

-- The ability to wear both hats.
-The most valuable person on your implementation team is someone who can run a steering committee meeting in the morning and review a SuiteScript deployment in the afternoon.
+Project management skills matter too.
+PMP, Scrum, or equivalent experience means they can manage timelines, risks, and stakeholders alongside the technical work.
+The most valuable person on your implementation team can run a steering committee meeting in the morning and review a SuiteScript deployment in the afternoon.

 An implementation partner delivers the system.
 An internal resource makes sure it's the right system for your business.
 They protect your investment, keep your team informed, and make sure you're not handing over control of critical business decisions to people who won't be around after go-live.